Steve Pearce (politician)

-Stevan Edward Pearce (born August 24, 1947) is an American businessman and politician who served as the U.S. representative for from 2003 to 2009 and from 2011 to 2019.
-He is a member of the Republican Party and was his party's unsuccessful nominee in the 2008 U.S senate election and the 2018 gubernatorial election.
+Stevan Edward Pearce (born August 24, 1947) is an American businessman and politician currently serving as the 20th Director of the Bureau of Land Management.
+He previously served as the U.S. representative for from 2003 to 2009 and from 2011 to 2019.
+He is a member of the Republican Party and was his party's unsuccessful nominee in the 2008 U.S Senate election and the 2018 gubernatorial election.

 On December 8, 2018, Pearce was elected Chair of the New Mexico Republican Party, replacing Ryan Cangiolosi.
-He was re-elected in December 2020.
+He was re-elected in 2020 and again in 2022.
+He opted against running for a fourth term as the Chair of the New Mexico Republican Party in 2024.
+In 2025, President Donald Trump nominated Pearce to be the director of the Bureau of Land Management.
+His nomination was criticized by many environmentalists because Pearce founded an oilfield services company and has supported oil and gas drilling.
+He was confirmed by the Senate on May 18, 2026, and sworn in on May 20, 2026.

 Early life, education, and business career

 Pearce was born in Lamesa, Texas, and raised in Hobbs, New Mexico.
 He attended college at New Mexico State University in Las Cruces, having earned a Bachelor of Business Administration in economics.
 Afterward, he received a Master of Business Administration from Eastern New Mexico University in Portales.
 While at New Mexico State University, Pearce was elected president of the student body.

 He served in the Vietnam War as a C-130 pilot in the United States Air Force.
 Pearce flew over 518 hours of combat flight and 77 hours of combat support.
 He was awarded the Distinguished Flying Cross and two Air Medals, as well as seven other military medals and four exceptional service awards.
 Upon returning to the United States, Pearce was assigned to the Strategic Air Command at Blytheville Air Force Base, Arkansas.
 He was honorably discharged from the U.S. Air Force with the rank of captain.

 Pearce and his wife owned and operated Lea Fishing Tools, an oilfield services company in Hobbs, New Mexico, until they sold the business in 2003 to Key Energy Services for $12 million.